 - Up to $10,000 in fines

-- Other DUI penalties like for a misdemeanor
+- Other DUI penalties similar to a misdemeanor

 Gross DUI Vehicular Manslaughter

-If reckless driving like speeding excessively or driving on the wrong side of the road was involved in the DUI death, it can be charged as a DUI “gross” vehicular manslaughter.
-This charge is much more serious than the above two, and penalties are:
+If reckless driving was involved in the DUI death, such as speeding excessively or driving on the wrong side of the road, it can be charged as a DUI “gross” vehicular manslaughter.
+This charge is much more serious than the above two, and the penalties are:

-- Four, six, or 10 years in state prison OR
+- Four, six, or ten years in state prison, OR

-- If you already have any vehicular manslaughter convictions or have two or more DUI convictions, that increases to 15 years to life in prison
+- If you already have any vehicular manslaughter convictions or have two or more DUI convictions, your prison sentence increases to 15 years to life

 - Up to $10,000 in fines

 - Other DUI penalties listed above